DragonSenses/Algorithms/LeetCode/438-find-all-anagrams-in-a-string/problem.md

 ## **Intuition**

 We want to find every position in the string s where a substring is an anagram of p.
 An anagram is defined by matching character frequencies, not order.
 Since p has a fixed length, we can slide a window of that length across s and maintain character counts dynamically.
 This avoids recomputing counts from scratch and keeps the solution linear.

+## **Algorithm**

+1. Compute the frequency count of characters in p.
+2. Use a sliding window of size len(p) over s.
+3. Maintain a running frequency count for the current window.
+4. When the window size matches len(p), compare the window count with p's count.
+5. If they match, record the starting index.
+6. Slide the window forward by removing the leftmost character and adding the next character.
+7. Continue until the end of s.